-Demographics and psychographics offer different descriptions of a sponsorship audience.
+Sponsorship Audience Psychographics offer different descriptions of a sponsorship audience than Sponsorship Audience Demographics.

 So, if you ask me, “Which data set do you love more?”